Boost Your Employee Engagement - People Development Magazine

-It is no fun to catch yourself nagging your people to do what you need them to for team expectations to be met.
-Therefore, Leadership should be a process of encouraging and supporting people.
+It’s no fun to catch yourself nagging your team members to do what you need them to do for team expectations to be met.
+Therefore, leadership should be a process of encouraging and supporting people.
 You should be supporting their growth and efforts.
 Leadership behaviours should not include nagging and dragging.

-Regardless of your position, you can lead from where you are – but you lead best when you are helping your unwilling team to become or accomplish what is important to them.
+Regardless of your position, you can lead from where you are – but you lead most effectively when you help your team achieve or accomplish what is important to them.

 Influencing your unwilling team

 The reality is that leadership is not defined by position.
 It is defined by your ability to influence.
-There are three main reasons that people might be resisting your attempts at leadership.
+There are three main reasons why people might resist your attempts at leadership.

-Instead of continuing to nag them: Instead of exhausting yourself with attempts to drag them along with you and the more invested and enthusiastic teammates, realize that sometimes there is a disconnect between you and those you seek to lead.
+Instead of continuing to nag them, instead of exhausting yourself with attempts to drag them along with you and the more invested and enthusiastic teammates, realise that sometimes there is a disconnect between you and those you seek to lead.

 The three most common reasons why you may feel like you are leading the unwilling are that people often resist leadership.